Hardening always feels like freedom until the door locks behind you.

 The Depravity That Cannot Be Reached

 Human depravity means the natural will hates holiness.
 The flesh does not want to submit.
 Left to itself, the flesh will run from God, reject God, mock God—eternally.
-"As it is written: 'There is no one righteous, not even one; there is no one who understands; no one who seeks God.
-All have turned away'" (Romans 3:10-12, NIV).
+"As it is written: 'There is no one righteous, not even one; there is no one who understands; there is no one who seeks God.
+All have turned away'" (Romans 3:10-12).

 The reason people resist God is not because they haven't heard enough arguments.
 It is not because they haven't seen enough miracles.
 Pharaoh saw ten plagues.
 Pharaoh heard Moses speak in God's name.
 Yet Pharaoh's heart remained hard.
 Why?